 “The Astonishing Hypothesis is that ‘You’, your joys and your sorrows, your memories and your ambitions, your sense of identity and free will, are in fact no more than the behavior of a vast assembly of nerve cells and their associated molecules.
 As Lewis Carroll’s Alice might have phrased it: ‘You’re nothing but a pack of neurons’.”
 (Crick, 1995)

-If this is true, is “I” in reality “We”?
-Is science telling us that “I” is a medieval error, like the idea that the earth is flat?
-If so, one should say “We did this” instead of I did it.
-If you don’t want to call yourself “We”, then welcome to the hard problem of consciousness (Chalmers, 1996), that we experience life as a single “I” even though we are physically a collective.
+If so, should I call myself We?
+If “I” is a medieval error, like that the earth is flat, should we now say We did this instead of I did it?
+If you don’t want to refer to yourself “We”, then welcome to the hard problem of consciousness (Chalmers, 1996), that we experience life as a single “I” even though we are physically a collection of cells.

-Conway’s free will theorem is that if the same rules apply to everything, either everything is conscious or nothing is (Conway & Koch, 2006).
-If we are conscious, so is matter but if matter isn’t, then neither are we.
-It is illogical to claim that we are conscious but the universe we came from isn’t.
-The hard problem is that no matter property leads us to expect the observer experience we report.
+Conway’s free will theorem is that the same rules apply to everything, so either everything is conscious or nothing is (Conway & Koch, 2006).
+If we are conscious, so is matter, and if matter isn’t, then neither are we.
+That we are conscious but the universe we came from isn’t, is illogical.
+The hard problem is that no property of matter predicts the observer experience we report.

 “The question of how matter gives rise to felt experience is one of the most vexing problems we know of.”
 (Brooks, 2020)

 Science still can’t explain how we can experience physical events in a body made of matter.